adila01/GoliathEnviousFX/README.md

 * nvidia-settings: Attribute updating is CPU intensive.
 You can use '--smionly' to reduce usage greatly.
 * Goliath Envious FX: Use of the OSD can and will cause performance issues with games.
 * nvidia-settings: setting a fan speed of 0 on a GPU that doesn't support turning off the fans(newer GPUs with secondary BIOS set) results in strange results.
 Data reported by Goliath Envious is accurate.
+* Linux: Overclocking does not work under Fedora.
+This is a Fedora problem.
 * Linux: Many Linux distros(Fedora, Arch Linux) do not package or install the Nvidia binary GPU driver correctly.
 If the drivers was installed using a GUI program you are *probably* fine.
 Please contact your Linux distro developers and ask them to package/install them correctly.
 * Linux: Updating before and/or while running Goliath Envious FX can result in the application failing to work or launch.
 It shouldn't even be said that live system updating is *very* dangerous and should *never* be done under any normal circumstances.
 I've had a bogus bug report with GoliathOUFX as a result of this, stop doing it please.
 * JavaFX Performance: JavaFX performance is very poor due to -Dprism.forceUploadingPainter being set to true.
 GPU Utilization is 2x to 2.5x higher when performing actions, higher GPU power draw, and PCIe utilization is extremely high as well.